Tell us what kind of legal help you need and get quotes from local lawyers.

 Rob Kane’s practice consists primarily of counseling and representing individual and business clients on matters involving general business law, government relations, employment law, and contracts.
 He has over 12 years of experience practicing la...

-Practice areas & skills: Litigation, General Practice, Corporate & Incorporation, Contracts & Agreements, Criminal Defense
+Practice areas & skills: Litigation, Criminal Defense, Family, Contracts & Agreements, General Practice

 If you have issues with someone and want to sue, you will need a litigation lawyer.
 Litigation lawyers handle the litigation process and understand all of the ins and outs of the courtroom.
 A litigation lawyer can also help you decide whether your case is appropriate for a lawsuit, or if it might be better handled through the mediation or arbitration process.
 The litigation lawyer will research the facts that caused the dispute, and analyze them to identify the appropriate law and how it applies.
 After this preliminary review, the litigation lawyer gives you an analysis of your rights and an estimate of your ability to be successful in court.
 The litigation lawyer will know the information you need to present in court as well as the process, procedures, and deadlines you must meet to keep your lawsuit on track.